moliver28/research-handbook/content/handbook/support/readiness/operations/docs/zendesk/zd_explore_backup_dashboards_reports.md

 - Custom Settings:
     1. (*) represents standard calculated metrics.
     1. Ticket Form filter should include `Alliance Parnters`, `Open Partner`, `Select Partner`, `SaaS`, `SaaS Account`, `Self-Managed`, `Emergencies`, `L&R` and `Other`.
-    1. Duplicate Ticket is a custom attribute and should have selected `Not Duplicate Only`.
+    1. Duplicate Ticket is a custom attribute and should have selected `Not Duplicate` only.
     1. Ticket Status should include `Solved` and `Closed` only.
     1. Follow-Up Ticket is a custom attribute and should have selected `Not Follow-Up Ticket` only.
     1. Free Reduced Effort - May 2022 is a custom attribute and should have selected `Regular Tickets` only.